devjimpsons/devjimpsons/README.md

-👀 I'm interested in Bot Development, Machine Learning, and Content Moderation Systems 🌱 I'm currently learning Advanced Python, Image Processing, and Natural Language Processing 💞️ I'm looking to collaborate on AI/ML projects and Automation Tools 📫 How to reach me: [Your preferred contact method]
+👀 I'm interested in Bot Development, Machine Learning, and Content Moderation Systems 🌱 I'm currently learning Advanced Python, Image Processing, and Natural Language Processing 💞️ I'm looking to collaborate on AI/ML projects and Automation Tools 📫 How to reach me: dev.jimpsons@jimpsons.com
-😄 Pronouns: [Your pronouns]
 ⚡ Fun fact: I built a Telegram bot that can detect and filter inappropriate content!

 🤖 Featured Project: Nepgram_Bot